hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/023_raja-yoga_in_brief.md

 \*          \*          \*         \*

-There was a great god-sage called Nârada.
+There was a great god-sage called Nārada.
 Just as there are sages among mankind, great Yogis, so there are great Yogis among the gods.
 Narada was a good Yogi, and very great.
 He travelled everywhere.
 One day he was passing through a forest, and saw a man who had been meditating until